-April 30, 2023 April 30, 2022 GST receivable \$ 6,901 \$ 42,144
+July 31, 2023 April 30, 2023 GST receivable \$ 11.912 \$ 6,901

-Notes to the Financial Statements For the years ended April 30, 2023 and 2022 (Expressed in Canadian Dollars)
+Notes to the Interim Financial Statements July 31, 2023 (Expressed in Canadian Dollars) (Unaudited - Prepared by Management)

 5. EXPLORATION AND EVALUATION ASSETS

 Title to exploration and evaluation assets involves certain inherent risks due to the difficulties of determining the validity of certain claims as well as the potential for problems arising from the frequently ambiguous conveyancing history characteristic of many exploration and evaluation assets.
 The Company has investigated title to all its exploration and evaluation assets and, to the best of its knowledge, title to all its properties, except for the ML project, are in good standing.